Jyothyrajs/CFG_Project/Homework_2.md

 Mina Mahdi: Will work on creating the Habit tracker aspect of the app.

-Naomi McEntegart:  No.3 - scheduling / pomodoro
+Naomi McEntegart:  Will work on scheduling / pomodoro

 To test the code we will be doing a unit test whilst coding, then we will also do an integration test and finally we will be a system test as a whole to make sure that the system works seamlessly.
 We will also carry out a UAT(user acceptance testing) to make sure everything works the way that a user would want it to work refering to user stories to guide us in this process.